Daijiro Takakuwa

-Daijiro Takakuwa (高桑 大二朗, Takakuwa Daijirō) is a former Japanese football player.
-He played for Japan national team.
+Daijiro Takakuwa (高桑 大二朗, Takakuwa Daijirō) is a Japanese former football player.
+He played for the Japan national team.

 Club career

 Takakuwa was born in Tokyo on August 10, 1973.
 After graduating from high school, he joined Yokohama Marinos (later Yokohama F. Marinos) in 1992.
 However he could not play in the match behind Japan national team goalkeeper, Shigetatsu Matsunaga and Yoshikatsu Kawaguchi.
 He moved to Kashima Antlers in 1996.
 In 1998, he became a regular goalkeeper and won the champions in J1 League.
 In Asia, the club won 1998–99 Asian Cup Winners' Cup.
 In 2000, the club won all three major title in Japan; J1 League, J.League Cup and Emperor's Cup.
 He also was selected Best Eleven.
 In 2001, his opportunity to play decreased behind Hitoshi Sogahata.
 He moved to Tokyo Verdy in 2002 and Vegalta Sendai in 2003.
 At Vegalta Sendai, he played as regular goalkeeper from 2004 to July 2006.
 In 2007, he returned to Yokohama F. Marinos for the first time in 11 years.
 However he could hardly play in the match.
 He moved to Tokushima Vortis in 2009 and retired end of 2009 season.